Make a Huge Impact Using Switches with iPad

 Subscribe to Amanda Beason on Youtube

-To recap, iPads are here to stay for better or worse.
+To recap, iPad is here to stay for better or worse.
 While they do have a dark side they also offer a very bright light for our students or clients with motor impairments.
-Using switches with an iPad offers infinite possibilites and is easy to set up (I promise!).
-Here are links to posts I’ve written about each step of the process.
+Using switches with an iPad offers infinite possibilities and is easy to set up (I promise!).
+Here are links to posts and videos about each step of the process.